 The Baby Fold is a child welfare agency in Normal.
 Services include residential and school programs, and family counseling.
 Practicum students work with children and adolescents in foster care who were removed from their homes due to neglect or abuse; students learn about the Illinois Department of Children and Family Services system.
 They also counsel birth parents and co-teach classes to parents and other groups.
 Training opportunities focus on developing a variety of therapy skills for working with children, adolescents, adults, and families.
+Not available 2022-2023.

 This division of Chestnut Health Systems , in Bloomington, provides services to individuals with histories of substance dependence or abuse; however, many clients also have coexisting psychiatric diagnoses.
 In their roles as addiction therapists, practicum students conduct group therapy, psychoeducational groups, and may provide individual therapy to clients participating in intensive outpatient treatment.
 Clients may be self-referred for therapy or attend treatment as part of a court order.
 Other activities include conducting intake evaluations, interpreting personality assessments, providing treatment recommendations, and communicating with community professionals and legal entities.